BAMresearch/ctsimu-scenarios/source/detector.rst

 For a more general approach, it is also possible to provide an arbitrary gray value characteristics from a CSV or TSV file specified by the parameter :json:`"intensity_characteristics_file"`.
 The file should contain the columns listed in :numref:`tab_csvDetectorIntensityCharacteristics`, separated by a comma or tab character.

 A linear interpolation is assumed to take place between the given values.
-Therefore, if higher precision is required, a higher value density should be provided in this file.
+Therefore, if higher precision is required, a higher density of values should be provided in this file.

 If a valid intensity characteristics CSV file is specified and the parameter is not set to :json:`null`, this method has precedence over the first two methods.